BookingBug/dev.bookingbug.com/docs/roadmap/index.md

 - **JavaScript SDK Reference** Review the SDK reference and expand code examples.

 ## Version 2.4
+- **BookingBug Widget Designer** Deployed and guides written in the documentation on how to use the widget designer
 - **Internationalisation** Guide on translations what directives need to be added
 - **REST API Discounts** A tutorial on how to work with the discounts on offer via the REST API
 - **REST API Packages and Bulk Purchases** A tutorial showing developers how to apply packages and bulk purchases via the API